-- Affably Evil: Is among the more open and friendly members of the Saints.
+- Affably Evil: He's among the more open and friendly members of the Saints.

 - Auto-Tune: His mechanical larynx has this installed in it.

-- Benevolent Boss: Well, about as much as a pimp can be.
+- Well, about as much as a pimp can be.
 He definitely treats his girls better than the Morning Star.

 - When he finds out a local mechanic is physically abusing his girls, he tasks the boss with killing him in one of the hitman side missions.